C191068/Ali_Khatami_Js2/README.md

 So at the left side we can see our webpage shown with black arrow  <br>
 and on rigt side the message passed to the console shown with white arrow<br>

+Now we will insert javascript into it's own file and link it with our html <br>